itaysk/agentfile/docs/reference/reference.md

 Run supports overriding certain agentfile fields:

-- `--prompt` or `AGENTFILE_PROMPT` replaces the image's default prompt in one-shot mode.
+- `--prompt` replaces the image's default prompt in one-shot mode.
 It can also supply the prompt when the agentfile does not define one.
-- `--model` fields or `AGENTFILE_MODEL` environment variable replaces the image's default model.
+- `--model` replaces the image's default model.
 The provider remains the one declared in the agentfile.

 These values are passed to the container at runtime.
 They do not modify the effective agentfile or the image.
 Other agentfile fields cannot be overridden.

+When running an agent image directly with a container runtime, `AGENTFILE_PROMPT` and `AGENTFILE_MODEL` are the equivalent entrypoint-level overrides.

 ```bash
 af run hello-world --prompt "say hi"